officialrealTM/mcserver_installer/README.md

 #### **Can I use this script to install Snapshot Versions of Minecraft?**

-**No.** This script can only install full game versions.
-Snapshot Versions are not supported!
+**Yes.** You can install Snapshot and Pre-release versions for Minecraft Vanilla by simply typing the snapshot name (e.g., `13w36a` or `1.21.11-pre4`) when prompted for the version.

 #### **I've accidentally closed my Minecraft console.
 How can I open it again?**
 Dont worry, the console will kept open in the background using *screen*.